Our lives begin to end the day we become silent about things that matter – Martin Luther King

 Recently, the non-profit organization Benzodiazepine Information Coalition (BIC) and World Benzodiazepine Awareness Day (W-BAD) launched an initiative, asking the iatrogenically injured benzodiazepine community to report their adverse events and injury caused by benzodiazepines to the FDA’s MedWatch Program.

-The initiative developed after speaking to the non-profit organization Public Citizen which has an especially successful track record of petitioning the FDA for labelling changes around dangerous drugs.
-A lot of their success comes from their passion, the high caliber quality of their volunteers and employees, and their large access to funding to fight fights individuals themselves and small groups would never be able to afford to take on.
+The initiative developed after speaking to the non-profit organization Public Citizen which has an especially successful track record of petitioning the FDA for labeling changes around dangerous drugs.
+A lot of their success comes from their passion, the high-caliber quality of their volunteers and employees, and their large access to funding to fight fights individuals themselves and small groups would never be able to afford to take on.
 From Public Citizen’s website:

 Public Citizen has been assessing the quality and efficacy of drugs and devices since its founding in 1971.
 When we feel that the information provided to doctors or patients is misleading, insufficient, or just plain wrong, we do not hesitate to express an opinion.
 Worst Pills, Best Pills, our monthly print newsletter and our Web site WorstPills.org have been at the forefront of the provision of information to patients.
 We also use the law, petitions, and letters to monitor the FDA and coax the agency into action.
 Our actions have contributed to 23 drugs being pulled off the market.
 Public Citizen has also been instrumental in getting “black box” and other warnings on drugs.